OpenDAoC/OpenDAoC-Core/README.md

 Logging is controlled by the `/OpenDAoC-Core/Debug/config/logconfig.xml` file.
 The default configuration may not be verbose enough for the purposes of development, so make any changes here as needed for logging.

+## Project Credit

+OpenDAoC is based upon a 2021 fork of the Dawn of Light DAoC emulator project.
+Without the work of the Dawn of Light team, this project would not have been possible.
+Likewise, we give thanks for those who have since worked on the OpenDAoC project in all its iterations, including Clait, Fenyn Ro, Knutters, Glimmer, Kelteen, and many others.

 ## License

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)